RNNPose: Recurrent 6-DoF Object Pose Refinement with Robust Correspondence Field Estimation and Pose Optimization: Experiments

 \subsection{Comparison with State-of-the-Art Methods}

-We compare with cutting-edge methods on LINEMOD, Occlusion LINEMOD, and YCB-Video datasets.
+We compare with the cutting-edge methods on LINEMOD, Occlusion LINEMOD, and YCB-Video.

-For the LINEMOD dataset, we compare with the recent pose refinement methods RePOSE~\cite{iwase2021repose}, DPOD~\cite{zakharov2019dpod} and DeepIM~\cite{li2018deepim} as well as some direct estimation baselines~\cite{xiang2017posecnn,peng2019pvnet,song2020hybridpose}.
-Table~\ref{tab:result_of_linemod} contains the comparison results and we achieve a new state-of-the-art performance.
-Interestingly, we achieve slightly better average performance when using PoseCNN~\cite{xiang2017posecnn} as the initial pose generator compared with using the PVNet~\cite{peng2019pvnet}, although the pose accuracy of PVNet is much better as exhibited in Table~\ref{tab:result_of_linemod}.
+For the LINEMOD dataset, we compare with the recent pose refinement methods RePOSE~\cite{iwase2021repose}, DPOD~\cite{zakharov2019dpod} and DeepIM~\cite{li2018deepim} as well as some direct estimation baselines~\cite{XiangSNF18,peng2019pvnet,song2020hybridpose}.
+Table~\ref{tab:result_of_linemod} contains the comparison results and we achieve a state-of-the-art performance.
+Interestingly, we achieve slightly better average performance when using PoseCNN~\cite{XiangSNF18} as the initial pose generator rather than the PVNet~\cite{peng2019pvnet}, although the pose accuracy of PVNet is much better as exhibited in Table~\ref{tab:result_of_linemod}.
 This phenomenon reveals the good tolerance of our system to erroneous initial poses.
 To test our robustness to even larger initial pose errors, we add random Gaussian pose noises to the initial rotation and translation components separately for accuracy evaluation similar to those in Sec.~\ref{sec:ablation_rec_ren_iter}.
 Fig.~\ref{fig:noise_acc} plots the accuracy variations \wrt the disturbance magnitudes.
-Our method exhibits strong robustness and still works reasonably even with extremely noisy initial poses.
+Our method exhibits strong robustness and works reasonably even with extremely noisy initial poses.

-We also compare with others on Occlusion LINEMOD.
-As shown in Table~\ref{tab:lmocc}, we outperform the cutting-edge method~\cite{iwase2021repose} by a significant margin ($51.6\nearrow60.65$), which manifests the system robustness to object occlusions.
-We visualize some of our pose estimations from severely occluded images in the first row of Fig.~\ref{fig:pose_vis}, where the initial poses from PVNet are also disturbed with Gaussian noise like before ($\sigma_t=15$ cm, $\sigma_r=10^\circ$) to pose more challenges.
+We also conduct comparisons on Occlusion LINEMOD.
+As shown in Table~\ref{tab:lmocc}, we outperform the cutting-edge method~\cite{iwase2021repose} by a significant margin ($51.6\nearrow60.65$), which manifests the system robustness to occlusions.
+We visualize some of our pose estimates from severely occluded images in the first row of Fig.~\ref{fig:pose_vis}, where the initial poses from PVNet are disturbed with Gaussian noise like before ($\sigma_t=15$ cm, $\sigma_r=10^\circ$) to pose more challenges.
 It is shown that our system is capable of handling large initial pose errors even in highly occluded scenarios.

 Our additional evaluation on the YCB-Video dataset uses PoseCNN as the pose initializer, following the settings of RePOSE~\cite{iwase2021repose}.
 We compare with the refinement methods based on monocular color images.
 Our system still performs well on this large-scale complex dataset.
 We consistently improve the initial poses provided by PoseCNN~\cite{XiangSNF18}, and outperform the cutting-edge pose refinement method RePOSE in both metrics, as shown in Table~\ref{tab:ycb}.